 History of Dennis M. Burke Hall

-Known originally as Residence Hall, the building opened for 150 male students in September 1942.
-Dedication ceremonies were held October 4.
-IT was the first St. Norbert College building erected exclusively for student housing.
+Known originally as Residence Hall, the building opened for 150 male students in Sept.
+1942.
+Dedication ceremonies were held Oct.
+4, 1942.
+Burke Hall was the first St. Norbert College building erected exclusively for student housing.

-During the fund raising, many people throught that the Residence Hall was a foolish move, because they said, the College did not need it and that it was too expensive.
-Skeptics in fact, dubbed it "Burke's Folly."
-As it turned out, "Burke's Folly" turned into "Burke's Foresight."
+During the fundraising, many people thought that the residence hall was a foolish move, because they said, the college did not need it and that it was too expensive.
+Skeptics in fact, dubbed it “Burke’s Folly.”
+As it turned out, “Burke’s Folly” was actually “Burke’s Foresight.”
 During World War II, several hundred U.S. Army soldiers assigned to St. Norbert College for higher education courses occupied Residence Hall.
-This occurred at a time when more than 90 percent of the Colleges all-male enrollment of 340 students had been called to military service.
-Because Residence Hall was there to accommodate the GIs, St. Norbert College prospered and grew strong.
+This occurred at a time when more than 90 percent of the colleges all-male enrollment of 340 students had been called to military service.
+Because Residence Hall was there to accommodate the soldiers, St. Norbert College prospered and grew strong.

-The exterior architecture is Williamsburg Colonial or Early American, and shares many of its features with buildings located in Old Williamsburg, the early capital of the Virginia territory.
+The exterior architecture is in the style of Williamsburg Colonial or Early American, and shares many of its features with buildings located in Old Williamsburg, the early capital of the Virginia territory.